This Spanish inspired Sangria with Blueberries and Strawberries is light, fruity, refreshing, and not overly sweet.

 I had so much fun writing this article.
 Who doesn’t like an excuse to drink and eat?
 You can check out my full article “Tapa Time” here at City View.
 In it you will find my Tapas themed recipes: Mussels with Sofrito, Moroccan-Style Roasted Potatoes, Bacon Wrapped Dates Stuffed with Manchego, and Spanish Garlic Shrimp.
 I also recommended three amazing Tapas Restaurants to visit here in NC.
 Be sure to check out the article.
 I will be including the Tapas recipes to my blog, so stay tuned!!!

 Meanwhile, grab a pitcher and chop some fruit!
-That Pomegranate Red Wine Sangria isn’t going to make itself!
+That Pomegranate Orange Sangria isn’t going to make itself!
 You have some drinking to do!
 Invite some friends over and have a party!
 Cheers!

 - ¼ cup sugar